matake01/aws-lamp-app/README.md

 # PHP App Deployment (AWS)

-An example of how an simple PHP App can be distributed with AWS using Docker containers under the Continuous Delivery ([CircleCI](https://circleci.com)) principle.
+An example of how an simple PHP App easily can be distributed at AWS using Docker containers under the Continuous Integration/Delivery ([CircleCI](https://circleci.com)) principle.

-## Flow description

-The project is based on the `circle.yml` file which initially builds a new version of the Docker image based on the `Dockerfile` in the root directory.
-Subsequently we're stepping through some simple tests to ensure that the application software behaves as expected.

-If the new app version passes the tests, the new image version is pushed to [Docker Hub](https://hub.docker.com).

-Now we are ready to initiate the AWS deployment.
-First we have to create a [AWS ECS Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) which describes our behaviors to be able to distribute the app.
-The Task Definition is represented in the `Dockerrun.aws.json.template` file.

-Then we will finally copy the new version to AWS S3 based on the recent created definition as well as creating the new application version to [AWS Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html).

 ## Prerequisites

-This example utilizes AWS and DOCKER information that you may not want to public.
-You'll need to configure a few CircleCI environment variables before the deploy script will work:
+This example utilizes sensitive AWS and Docker data that you may not want to make public.
+To accomplish that, we have to setup environment variable values at CircleCI with following key names:

 ```
 AWS_ACCESS_KEY_ID